MatteoMendula/Timelapselab/README.md

 - `--tracking_method`: defines the sota approach used to track objects.
 It could be either 'bytetrack' (preferred), 'strongsort', 'ocsort', 'botsort' or 'deepocsort'.
 - `--save_vid`: if passed saves a video of tracked objects into experiments directory.
 - `--save_crop`: if passed saves a copy of each object tracked for each video frame cropped around its detection area.
 - `--inference_mode`: defines the mode (deeplearning library) used for inference.
-This was tested only with 'torch' and 'onnx' at the moment.# Timelapselab
+This was tested only with 'torch' and 'onnx' at the moment.